Medically Reviewed by Dr. Majid Tanveer, DVM

 It’s likely that if your pup has a dry nose, you have nothing to be concerned about.
 A lack of moisture in the snout is normal and harmless – it simply means your pup needs more water or a little extra care.

-A dog’s dry nose may not be enough to decide whether your pup is in good health or needs medical attention.
+A dog’s dry nose may not be enough to decide whether your pup is healthy or needs medical attention.

 You must routinely inspect your dog for any strange indications of illness.
 Regularly check up on them and watch for other factors related to their well-being.

-Don’t hesitate to call your vet if you detect any changes or if he seems to be in distress.
+Don’t hesitate to call your vet if you detect any changes or he seems distressed.
 Safety always trumps regret!